virtualgoodsdealer/virtualgoodsdealer-pages/_posts/2021-1-21-simple-website-tutorial-part-three.md

 After you see the text "Server running...", open your web browser and type `localhost:4000` in the address bar.
 After pressing enter, you should now see your new basic Jekyll site running locally.
 From now on, use `bundle exec jekyll serve` to generate your website from your local files and view it in your browser.
 You should do this anytime you make changes to your files to make sure everything is working correctly.

+Stop the server by typing Ctrl-C while in the terminal and start it again with `bundle exec jekyll serve`.

 ### Hosting your site on Github Pages ###
 Now we have to connect our new site to Github and host it on Github Pages.
 A lot of this process is going to be the same as what we covered in part two.
 In this part, I will go through the necessary steps quickly, but you can view the links to specific sections of part two for more details.
 First we need to create a new git repo and [make our first commit]({% post_url 2020-11-23-simple-website-tutorial-part-two %}#staging-and-commiting-changes).